Republic of Geneva

-The Republic of Geneva was an independent city-state that emerged in the early 16th century following its break with both the Catholic Church, the political authority of the Bishop of Geneva, and the political influence of the House of Savoy.
+The Republic of Geneva (French: République de Genève) was an independent city-state in present-day Switzerland that emerged in the early 16th century following its break with both the Catholic Church, the political authority of the Bishop of Geneva, and the political influence of the House of Savoy.
 Strongly influenced by the Protestant Reformation, and particularly by the work of Guillaume Farel and later John Calvin, the city became a leading center of Calvinism and a refuge for Protestants from across Europe.
 Politically, Geneva developed republican institutions modeled on some of the Swiss cities, asserting its sovereignty against the Duchy of Savoy and navigating a precarious position between powerful neighbors such as France and the Swiss cantons.

 From its declaration of independence in 1534 until its annexation by revolutionary France in 1798, Geneva evolved into a prosperous hub of trade, finance, watchmaking, and publishing, while maintaining a distinctive identity as both a fortified “Protestant Rome” and a cosmopolitan republic.
 The republic was restored in 1813, and briefly existed again before joining the Swiss Confederation as a canton in 1815.

+History

 Formation

 At the beginning of the sixteenth century, Geneva was formally governed by the prince-bishop of Geneva, but civic power was increasingly exercised by councils of citizens, creating tensions between episcopal authority, the influence of the neighboring House of Savoy, and the city’s municipal institutions.

 The relations between the House of Savoy and Geneva’s civic authorities had been declining through the late fifteenth century but this came to the fore in 1513, when Charles III secured the papal appointment of his relative Jean de Savoie as bishop.
 Opposition to Savoyard influence coalesced in the faction of the Eidguenots, led by Besançon Hugues and Philibert Berthelier, who sought closer ties with the Old Swiss Confederacy.
 Their opponents, favouring accommodation with Savoy, were derisively called Mammelus after the Mamluks of Cairo.
 The execution of Berthelier in 1519 and Amé Lévrier in 1524 weakened the Eidguenots, many of whom fled to Fribourg.

 In 1525 they secured an alliance with Fribourg and Bern, aided by Bern’s shift away from Savoy following the Perpetual Peace (1516) with France.
 The treaty was ratified in Geneva in February 1526, despite the protests of the bishop Pierre de la Baume and the Mammelus.
 After violent reprisals against their rivals, the Eidguenots gained control of the city, while the bishop permanently departed in 1533.
 From bases in the Pays de Vaud, Savoyard supporters continued to threaten Geneva, culminating in failed assaults in 1529 and 1530.
 Berne and Fribourg intervened with several thousand troops, forcing a treaty that ended the attacks but at heavy financial cost to the city.
 These struggles set the stage for Geneva’s eventual declaration of independence from episcopal and Savoyard authority in 1534.